sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 Every specification can be divided into a couple of parts.
 Not all the parts are required, the final shape depends on specific case:

-- `field part` - place when we can define all the global variables that can be accessed in every feature method,
+- `field part` - place where we can define all the global variables, that can be accessed in every feature method,

-- `fixture methods` - part where specification is set up.
-Here we can use:
+- `fixture methods` - the part where a specification is set up.
+Spock has pre-defined methods:
-    - `setup()` - setup that runs before every feature method - JUnit @Before,
+    - `setup()` - a setup that runs before every feature method - JUnit @Before,
-    - `setupSpec()` - setup that runs before all feature methods - JUnit @BeforeAll,
+    - `setupSpec()` - a setup that runs before all feature methods - JUnit @BeforeAll,
-    - `cleanup()` - clean methods that runs after every feature method - JUnit @After,
+    - `cleanup()` - cleaning that runs after every feature method - JUnit @After,
-    - `cleanupSpec()` - clean method that runs after all feature methods - JUnit @AfterAll
+    - `cleanupSpec()` - cleaning that runs after all feature methods - JUnit @AfterAll

-- `feature methods` - part when we define the test cases, this is a core of specification.
+- `feature methods` - the part where we define the test cases, this is a core of specification.
 Those methods will be used to check the system behavior,

-- `helper methods` - here we can define all the methods that helps feature methods to be more readable.
-It is also common to extract here code that is duplicated across the feature methods.
+- `helper methods` - here we can define all the methods that help feature methods to be more readable.
+It is also common to extract code that is duplicated across the feature methods.

-Framework provides variety of tools that can be used in mocking and interaction based testing without any additional libraries.
+Framework provides a variety of tools that can be used in mocking and interaction-based testing, without any additional libraries.
 Here is an example:

 ```java